Chewy, crunchy, hearty and addictive cookies.

 - Gradually add flour mixture until just combined.

 - Stir in oats, chocolate chips and cranberries.

-- Butter - I baked the cookies with 4 tbsp and 6 tbsps butter.
-Both tasted good and if one is health conscious, use 4 tbsp, else use 6 tbsp butter.
+- Butter – I baked the cookies with 4 tablespoon and 6 tablespoons butter.
+Both tasted good and if one is health conscious, use 4 tablespoon, else use 6 tablespoon butter.

 - Oats – Use old fashioned rolled oats and if using only rolled oats, use 1¾ cup and 2 cups for extra crunch.
 Do not use only quick oats.
 I was out of rolled oats and used 1 cup each of rolled and quick oats this time.
 I liked it but would not recommend using only quick oats.